 Started in the 1970’s, we are one of the oldest Karate club in Lincolnshire.
-Our chief instructor Garry Pettit began training in 1973 and in 2012 was awarded 6 Dan for Kofukan Shito-Ryu.
+Our chief instructor Garry Pettit began training in 1973 and in 2022 was awarded 7 Dan also the title Shihan for Kofukan Shito-Ryu.
 Garry also teaches Karate for the RAF Martial Arts Association.
 We have a good relationship with the University of Lincoln, who have their own Kofukan Karate club which we train for National competitions.

 - Nigel Parsons Godan (5th Dan)

 - Lawrence Petty Sandan (3rd Dan)

 Established in the 1970’s by Sensei Tomiyama and Sensei Omi in order to spread Tani-ha Shitō-Ryu Karate-do around Europe.
 Kofukan International is now a worldwide association, with annual competitions bringing everyone together.
 Our symbol is the three swords: Shin (mind) Gi (technique) Ta (body), all unified as one.

 The first character: “Shi” is derived from the first part of Master Itosu, name from.
 This style of Karate is known as Itosu or Shuri-te generally performed with straight, sharp movements.

 The second character: “Tō” comes from the first part of Master Higaonna, name who taught in Naha, Okinawa.
 This style is generally performed with circular, soft movements.

 The founder of Shitō-Ryu, Master Mabuni, built his style of Karate based on these two schools from which he learned.